How to Access Property Records in Arkansas

 Property Tax Records

 Everyone who owns property must pay annual taxes on it.
-Property taxes in Arkansas pay for road maintenance, police departments, firefighters, and local county government salaries, among other things.
+Property Taxes in Arkansas,pay for road maintenance, police departments, firefighters, and local county government salaries, among other things.
 They are essential to the local economy.

 The local county tax assessor values property and sets tax rates in Arkansas.
 The state has some of the lowest property taxes in the country, with an average effective tax rate of 0.57%.
 However, tax rates do vary by county.